Quality criteria for medically relevant pro- and synbiotics

-At least 109 KBE (= 1 billion bacteria per gramme of powder).
+At least 109 CFU/g (= 1 billion bacteria per gram of powder).
 This means that a relevant number of viable bacteria can be ingested.

-Probiotic bacteria are most effective in the 24 hours after they have been rehydrated, when they become active again.
-In yoghurt this process takes place in the dairy, where the yoghurt is created by producing lactic acid from milk, whereas in powder granulates it occurs in our bodies, where the bacteria actively do their work for us.
+Probiotic bacteria are most effective during the first 24 hours after they have been rehydrated, as this is when they become active again.
+In yoghurt production this takes place in the dairy, where yoghurt is made by producing lactic acid from milk.
+In powder form this activation process occurs in our bodies, where the bacteria can actively get to work.

 4. Reproductive rate

-Proven reproduction of probiotic bacteria also after the end of therapy.
+Proven reproduction of probiotic bacteria even after finishing the course of an OMNi-BiOTiC® product.
 Evidence of this has only been obtained for very few products until now, as only very high reproduction figures can be recorded.
-Evidence of this kind for OMNi-BiOTiC® PANDA and OMNi-BiOTiC® 10 AAD has also been published in scientific journals.
+Evidence of this reproduction rate in OMNi-BiOTiC® PANDA, OMNi-BiOTiC® 10 AAD and OMNi-BiOTiC® SR-9 has been recorded and published in scientific journals.

-The number of bacteria at the end of the best before date should be given, not the number of bacteria at the time of packaging.
-This is because many bacteria already die after a few days if the environment does not offer ideal conditions for their survival.
-Upon request, a quality analysis of every batch of OMNi-BiOTiC® products can be provided including evidence of stability at room temperature for 24 months.
+The number of bacteria present upon the expiry date is given, not the number of bacteria at the time of packaging.
+This is because many bacteria may already die after a few days if the environment does not meet the ideal conditions for survival.
+Upon request, a quality analysis of every OMNi-BiOTiC® product batch can be provided including evidence of stability at room temperature for 24 months.

-Not all strains of bacteria harmonise with each other – on the contrary, they can become competitors (e.g. for food).
-The efficiency of combined bacteria products therefore needs to be proven by a so-called cross streak method, and/or there should be studies available on their effectiveness.
+Not all strains of bacteria are able to tolerate each other – on the contrary, they can become competitors (for example, for food).
+Therefore, the efficiency of combined bacterial strains needs to be proven by a so-called cross streak method, and/or there should be studies available on their effectiveness.

-11. Free of sugar, gluten and animal proteins
+10. Free from sugar, gluten, and animal protein

 To avoid promoting existing intolerances.

-In order to increase the activity and reproductive rate of bacteria, enzymes, fibre and minerals are added.
-This increases the mucus production of the intestinal lining and the adhesion of the bacteria combination which has been ingested.
+The bacterial reproductive rate and activity can be increased by adding enzymes, fibre, and minerals to the product’s composition.
+The mucus production of the intestinal lining is increased as well as the adhesion of the bacteria which has been ingested.